 TERMS AND CONDITIONS!

-When you book, you are hiring the pool to have Splashingly Good Fun, please be aware that you are hiring the pool for yourself and your dogs, and there will NOT be a hydrotherapist/lifeguard on duty.
+When you book, you are hiring the pool to have Splashingly Good Fun, please be aware that you are hiring the pool for yourself and your dog, and there will NOT be a hydrotherapist/lifeguard on duty.

 We take every measurement to ensure the safety of dogs, however owners are fully responsible of their dogs .
 Please ensure they are kept on lead at all times unless in the pool.
 Once exiting the pool dogs need to be put back on lead and attached to the allocated hooks.